-Mostly all short duration funds are debt mutual funds that have been categorised based on the holding tenure.
+Mostly all short-duration funds are debt mutual funds that have been categorised based on the holding tenure.
 Debt mutual funds are safer than equity mutual funds since they invest in fixed income instruments such as money market securities, treasury bills, corporate bonds and government securities.

-Hence, these schemes can earn a fixed return for a pre-specified maturity date.
+Hence, these schemes can earn a fixed return for pre-specified maturity date.
 The top-performing short term funds of India are usually less prone to the effects of capital market fluctuations.

 With respect to taxation, short term funds can be classified into growth or dividend options.
 In the growth option, your investment will be recognised as fixed bank deposits.
 The interest you earn on your fixed deposit will be taxable.
 A TDS of 10% will be applicable.
 The overall gains from these short term mutual funds will be treated as a portion of your earnings and taxed according to tax slabs.

-Investors who want to invest for duration of one year to three years can choose these funds.
+Investors who want to invest for a duration of one year to three years can choose these funds.
 Short term funds are suitable for risk-averse individuals who need liquidity and favourable returns.
-First-time investors who want to create a portfolio of debt mutual funds can also avail these funds.
+First-time investors who want to create a portfolio of debt mutual funds can also avail of these funds.

 Though these schemes involve lesser risk than equity mutual fund schemes, they still have their own limitations.
 Here’re some of the probable risks associated with these funds: